obonaventure/cnp3/Missions/S7/ip3.rst

 13. Same question as above for a firewall.

 14. Assume that you use a laptop with a private IPv4 address behind a NAT to surf the web.
-To reduce cost, the implementor of your NAT chose to discard all ICMP messages that you laptop sends and all ICMP that are received from the Internet.
+To reduce cost, the implementor of your NAT chose to discard all ICMP messages that your laptop sends and all ICMP that are received from the Internet.
 What could be the consequences of this reduced NAT ?

 .. include:: ../../book/links.rst